kamlesh-i3004/EmoDetect/README.md

 pip install numpy pandas tensorflow matplotlib seaborn librosa tqdm pickle scikit-learn sounddevice

-For jupyternotebook remember to use " ! " before pip to run into a syntax error
+For jupyternotebook remember to use " ! " before pip to not run into a syntax error

 For Vscode paste the above line of code in the terminal section refer to the bottom image for that
 ![image](https://github.com/user-attachments/assets/249462b3-ed29-4ce4-8daa-976d025f7bce)